nic-dgl103-f24-cvs1/project-Varunkanth471/README.md

 Through approachable and entertaining programs for people of all ages, Art Adventures is committed to encouraging creativity and artistic expression.

+## Design components including fonts, colors, photos, responsiveness, accessibility, and more, this lists the main modifications made to the website in comparison to its prior iteration.
+This will make it easier to comprehend the enhancements made to the redesign.

+### 1. **Font and Typography Changes**

+   - **Prior Font**: A common sans-serif font was utilized on the prior website.
+   - **New Font**: Changed to a more contemporary typeface for improved legibility and visual appeal.
+     - **Primary Font**: sans-serif Roboto.
+     - **Secondary Font**: sans-serif Open Sans.
+   - For better legibility, the font size and line height have been changed.
+   - In order to establish visual hierarchy, font weights were added for headings and body content.

 # Page Overview: Index.html

 The homepage of the "Art Adventures" website, which features art workshops and services, is the index.html page.